2010 Moorilla Hobart International

-The 2010 Moorilla Hobart International was a tennis tournament played on outdoor hard courts.
+The 2010 Moorilla Hobart International was a men's tennis tournament played on outdoor hard courts.
 It was the 17th edition of the event and is part of the WTA International tournaments of the 2010 WTA Tour.
-It took place at the Hobart International Tennis Centre in Hobart, Australia from 10 through 16 January 2010.
+It took place at the Hobart International Tennis Centre in Hobart, Australia from 10 January through 16 January 2010.
+Fourth-seeded Alona Bondarenko won the singles title.

 Finals

 Singles

 UKR Alona Bondarenko defeated ISR Shahar Pe'er, 6–2, 6–4.